Pricing and Planning

-Allison and Ryan’s wedding in the campsite on the Oregon Coast is still one of my favorites.
+Allison and Ryan’s wedding at Camp Westwind on the Oregon Coast is still one of my favorites, even after 12 years.
 It's unique because it was truly a communal effort.
 They cooked their own food, baked their own cakes, picked their own flowers, put together their own arrangements and even laid down brick, which was used as an aisle for the ceremony, all with the help of friends and family.
 Virtually every guest contributed in some way.
-Being a part of that community for a weekend was a great experience and the setting was just amazing.

 Why did you become a wedding photographer?